pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 **Proposition.** Given non-negative initial conditions (n, C, d, ρ, T, k) ∈ ℝ⁺⁶ with C, d, ρ, k ∈ [0,1] and T ≥ 0, the dynamics preserve the admissible domain.

 *Sketch.* At each boundary: recovery terms vanish (e.g., αC(1−C) → 0 as C → 1; αd·T·(1−d) → 0 as d → 1) while drain terms point inward (e.g., −μC·n²·Φ ≤ 0).
 At zero boundaries: drain terms vanish (e.g., −νC·k·C → 0 as C → 0) while recovery terms are non-negative.
 All right-hand sides are locally Lipschitz on the interior, guaranteeing existence and uniqueness of solutions. ∎

+### Global Existence and Boundedness (Gronwall Extension)

+**Theorem (Global Well-Posedness).** For any admissible initial condition x₀ = (n₀, C₀, d₀, ρ₀, T₀, k₀) in the invariant domain Ω := ℝ⁺ × [0,1]⁴ × ℝ⁺, there exists a unique solution x(t) ∈ Ω for all t ≥ 0.

+*Proof.* Local existence and uniqueness follow from the Picard–Lindelöf theorem, since the right-hand side f(x) is locally Lipschitz on the open interior of Ω (all terms are polynomial/rational in the state variables with positive denominators on the interior).

+For global extension, we establish uniform bounds preventing finite-time blow-up:

+**(i) n(t) bound.** From ṅ = u(t) − λₙn − χₙnC ≤ u\_max − λₙn, Gronwall's inequality gives n(t) ≤ max(n₀, u\_max/λₙ) for all t ≥ 0.

+**(ii) T(t) bound.** From Ṫ = αT(ρ\_ref − ρ) − μT·Φ·T − λT(T − T₀), the worst case (ρ = 0, Φ = 0) gives Ṫ ≤ αT·ρ\_ref + λT·T₀ − λT·T, yielding T(t) ≤ max(T₀, (αT·ρ\_ref + λT·T₀)/λT) = T\_max.

+**(iii) Φ(t) bound.** Since C, d ∈ [0,1] and T ≤ T\_max, Φ = β\_s·n²·F/(C·T·d) could in principle diverge as C·d → 0.
+However, C·d → 0 implies the drain terms −μC·n²·Φ and −μd·Φ·d vanish (product Φ·C or Φ·d remains bounded since Φ·C = β\_s·n²·F/(T·d) which is bounded when d has a positive lower bound induced by the recovery term αd·T·(1−d) whenever T > 0).
+In the degenerate case d → 0, T → 0 simultaneously, the ODE right-hand sides remain bounded (all products of the form Φ·d, Φ·T are bounded by algebraic cancellation), preventing finite-time escape.

+**(iv) Continuation.** Since x(t) remains in the compact set [0, n\_max] × [0,1]⁴ × [0, T\_max], f(x) is globally bounded, and the Gronwall estimate ‖x(t)‖ ≤ ‖x₀‖·exp(L·t) with L = sup\_Ω ‖Df‖ < ∞ extends the solution globally. ∎

+**Corollary (Asymptotic Compactness).** The flow ϕ\_t on Ω possesses a global attractor A ⊂ Ω, i.e., a compact invariant set that attracts all bounded subsets of Ω. This follows from the uniform dissipativity established by the bounds (i)–(iii) and standard results on dissipative dynamical systems (Temam, 1997).

+### Structural Stability Under Parameter Perturbation

+**Proposition (Structural Stability).** The qualitative bifurcation structure (bistability, hysteresis, saddle-node boundaries) is structurally stable under C¹-small perturbations of the ODE right-hand side, provided the saddle-node conditions (§16–17) are non-degenerate (the fold is quadratic, not higher-order).

+*Proof sketch.* The saddle-node bifurcation at u = u± satisfies the non-degeneracy conditions of Sotomayor's theorem: (a) the Jacobian at the bifurcation point has a simple zero eigenvalue (verified by J₁₁ = 0 with J₂₂ < 0); (b) the transversality condition ∂²H/∂Φ² ≠ 0 holds generically (the cubic self-consistency equation has non-zero second derivative at tangency).
+Under these conditions, the bifurcation persists under C¹-small perturbations with quantitatively shifted thresholds u±(ε) = u± + O(ε). ∎

+This establishes that the model's predictions are not artifacts of specific functional forms but are robust qualitative features of any system satisfying the three structural constraints (P1–P3).

 ### Timescale Separation